-This was one of my first posts in this blog.
+This post was one of my first entries in this blog.
 I’ve updated it to reflect both changes in my posting style and substantial improvements in available data.

 “The ultimate performance Toyota.”